apache/arrow-adbc/README.md

 [![License](http://img.shields.io/:license-Apache%202-blue.svg)](https://github.com/apache/arrow-adbc/blob/master/LICENSE.txt)

 ADBC is an API standard (version 1.0.0) for database access libraries ("drivers") in C, Go, and Java that uses Arrow for result sets and query parameters.
-Instead of writing code to extract Arrow data out of each individual database, applications can build against the ADBC APIs, and link against drivers that implement the standard.
+Instead of writing code to convert to and from Arrow data for each individual database, applications can build against the ADBC APIs, and link against drivers that implement the standard.
 Additionally, a JDBC/ODBC-style driver manager is provided.
 This also implements the ADBC APIs, but dynamically loads drivers and dispatches calls to them.

 Like JDBC/ODBC, the goal is to provide a generic API for multiple databases.
 ADBC, however, is focused on bulk columnar data retrieval and ingestion through an Arrow-based API rather than attempting to replace JDBC/ODBC in all use cases.